RedisLabs/redislabs-docs/content/rc/databases/create-database/create-essentials-database.md

     See [Data persistence]({{<relref "rc/databases/configuration/data-persistence">}}) for more information about these settings.

-    These settings may already be set based on the use case you selected. you can change them now if you like.
+    These settings may already be set based on the use case you selected.
+You can change them now if you like.

 1. Select the desired dataset size.
 To create a free database, select the 30 MB dataset size.
 You can only have one free database at a time.